 Expect to work hard, play hard, eat well, get dirty, learn a lot, and have a great time as we honor God.
-We will spend the first two nights at camp and sleep in the a/c.
-Then we will be staying in tents at Lake Kissimmee State Park.
+We will spend the first two nights sleeping inside in the a/c.
+Then we will be staying in tents at our "wilderness location.
 We will have toilets and showers.
 We will be cooking over a fire and there will be worship/devotions around the camp-fire.
 Mentoring younger campers is a huge responsibility that brings an even bigger reward of satisfaction.